-Prerequisites: N3511, N3515, N3517, N3521, N3523
+Prerequisites: N3511, N3515, N3515B, N3517, N3521, N3523, N3526, N3526B, N4512 Three Semester Credits (Contact hours per week: Lecture 3)

-Corequisites: N3526, N4512

 N4528 Management of Patients in High Acuity Settings

 This course focuses on both the theoretical content related to nursing management of patients in high acuity care areas and the clinical application of this content in a compassionate holistic manner.
 The course incorporates theoretical applications and research findings in the areas of nutrition, prevention, rehabilitation, and socio-cultural aspects.
 The clinical component of this course is designed to provide a clinical practicum of high acuity care experiences guided by a preceptor.
 The course will emphasize application of theoretical concepts, research findings, advanced technology, and standards of professional nursing used in caring for patients from culturally diverse populations experiencing physiological and psychosocial alterations at various stages of the wellness/illness continuum.
 Psychosocial, lifespan, and behavioral concepts encountered by patients with high acuity disorders and trauma will be discussed.
 The management/leadership component of this course focuses on perspectives of the professional nursing role for the 21st century as demonstrated through professionalism, leadership, collaborative practice, critical thinking, and application of the nursing process in patient care.